Accepting Entries Now through 30 April 2019

 - You may submit stories that have been published before, as long as you retain the copyright

-“Coming of Age” is the theme for the 15th annual Momaya Short Story Competition.
+“Trading Places” is the theme for the Momaya Short Story Competition 2019.
 While entries for the Momaya Competition may be on any topic and are judged on their own merit, the judges will select additional stories for publication based on their treatment of the “Coming of Age” theme.

-We look forward to reading your own, unique take on this theme.
-We hope for equal parts enlightenment to tragedy, and we’ll be rooting for the protagonist to rise to the occasion.
-We are accepting entries now until the competition ends on 30 April 2018.
+We look forward to hearing your own unique take on this theme.
+We are accepting entries now until the competition ends on 30 April 2019.

 SUBMIT YOUR STORY TODAY